Payday Loan Consolidation: Find the Best Options in 2026

 Check Your Credit Score

 Your credit score plays a big role in your consolidation options.
-The average credit score needed for a debt consolidation loan is around 650, but some lenders work with scores as low as 580 or even lower.
+Generally, a FICO score below 580 is considered poor, while 580-669 is fair.
+Some lenders like Upstart accept scores as low as 300, while others require 580 or higher.

-Don’t panic if your score is low.
-There are still options, which we’ll cover everything in this article.
+Don't panic if your score is low.
+There are still options, which we cover in detail below.

 Gather Necessary Documents